Chlorine Dioxide - Interesting Facts and Uses

 Sanitization action of Chlorine Dioxide

-In various industries including medical industries, chlorine dioxide has been extensively used as a disinfectant due to its strong disinfectant action.
+Industries, including the medical industry, widely use chlorine dioxide as a disinfectant due to its strong disinfectant power.
 It acts by inhibiting protein synthesis and disrupting cell membranes.
 Gas and aqueous forms are used for disinfecting purposes.
+Chlorine dioxide is used as a sanitizer in various concentrations in water and as a sporicidal in the range of 10 to 40 mg/l for different surfaces like glass, metals, and plastics.

 Antimicrobial activity of Chlorine dioxide